zond/diplodocus/README.md

 Install Flutter: https://flutter.dev/docs/get-started/install.

-Note that there's a GitHub action that runs `flutter format .` after each push, so to avoid getting merge issues with your own commits make sure to do the same, i.e. `flutter format .`.
+Note that there's a GitHub action that runs `flutter format .` after each push, so to avoid getting merge issues with your own commits make sure to do the same before you commit.